Once upon a time

 On the anniversary of the death of one of the world's best known storytellers, we consider the humble fairy tale – and the power of a story well told.

-Friday 4 August is the anniversary of the death of Hans Christian Andersen (1805-1875).
-A prolific author, penning novels, poems, plays and travelogues, over 140 years since his death, his name remains unequivocally associated with fairy tales.
+Friday 4 August is the anniversary of the death of Hans Christian Andersen (1805-1875), a prolific author, penning novels, poems, plays and travelogues.
+For 145 years since his death, his name remains unequivocally associated with fairy tales.